New Jersey: Ferries

-Nine New Jersey high schools were ranked among the top 25 in the U.S. on the Newsweek "America's Top High Schools 2016" list, more than from any other state.
-A 2017 UCLA Civil Rights project found that New Jersey has the sixth-most segregated classrooms in the United States.

 Culture

 General

 New Jersey has continued to play a prominent role as a U.S. cultural nexus.
 Like every state, New Jersey has its own cuisine, religious communities, museums, and halls of fame.

 New Jersey is the birthplace of many modern inventions, including FM radio, the motion picture camera, the lithium battery, the light bulb, transistors, and the electric train.
-Other New Jersey creations include: the drive-in movie, the cultivated blueberry, cranberry sauce, the postcard, the boardwalk, the zipper, the phonograph, saltwater taffy, the dirigible, the seedless watermelon, the first use of a submarine in warfare, and the ice cream cone.
+Other New Jersey creations include: the drive-in movie, the cultivated blueberry, cranberry sauce, the boardwalk, the zipper, the phonograph, saltwater taffy, the dirigible, the seedless watermelon, the first use of a submarine in warfare, and the ice cream cone.

 Diners are iconic to New Jersey.
 The state is home to many diner manufacturers and has over 600 diners, more than any other place in the world.

-New Jersey is the only state without a state song.
-I'm From New Jersey is incorrectly listed on many websites as being the New Jersey state song, but it was not even a contender when in 1996 the New Jersey Arts Council submitted their suggestions to the New Jersey Legislature.
+New Jersey is the only state to have never had a state song; as of 2021, it is one of only two states (the other being Maryland) that are currently without a state song.
+"I'm From New Jersey" is incorrectly listed on many websites as being the New Jersey state song, but it was not even a contender when the New Jersey Arts Council submitted state song suggestions to the New Jersey Legislature in 1996.

 New Jersey is frequently the target of jokes in American culture, especially from New York City-based television shows, such as Saturday Night Live.
 Academic Michael Aaron Rockland attributes this to New Yorkers' view that New Jersey is the beginning of Middle America.
 The New Jersey Turnpike, which runs between two major East Coast cities, New York City and Philadelphia, is also cited as a reason, as people who traverse through the state may only see its industrial zones.
 Reality television shows like Jersey Shore and The Real Housewives of New Jersey have reinforced stereotypical views of New Jersey culture, but Rockland cited The Sopranos and the music of Bruce Springsteen as exporting a more positive image.

+The "New" in "New Jersey" is often omitted in casual conversation.